Top Shape Bottom Left Shape Bottom Right Shape

 The Minister only intervenes in a very small number of cases that are presented for his/her consideration.
 The chances of a successful application depend on your individual circumstances.

-In almost all cases no. Before you can make a request for Ministerial Intervention you must have had your matter heard at the Administrative Appeals Tribunal (AAT).
+In almost all cases no. Before you can make a request for Ministerial Intervention you must have had your matter heard at the Administrative Review Tribunal (ART).